ismetdagli/HaX-CoNN/README.md

 ```

-Compare the results of executions(each DNN on GPUs) with z3 and without z3.
+Compare the results of executions (each DNN on GPUs) with and without z3.
 Comparison example:
 average exec time of Inception on GPU (when alexnet on DLA + z3 running ) / average exec time of Inception on GPU (when alexnet on DLA + no z3)